Wood Beams - Strength of Material

-Compression and bending strength of some common wood species are indicated below:
+Compression and bending strengths of wood species typically used in beams:

 | Wet | Dry | Wet | Dry | Wet | Dry | |